Festival Info

 • In need of accessibility services?
 We offer a range of services to create an experience that can be enjoyed by all.
 To see a full list of those services please visit the Accessibility page.

 • Safety first!
 If you're looking for more information on First Aid & Wellness, bad weather, emergency info and more visit Safety.
+If you need help at the Festival please reach out to a safety volunteer in a blue vest they can help and connect you with necessary resources.

 What to Bring

-• Water bottle - Environmental sustainability is a top priority at our Festival so we do not sell bottled water.
+• Water Bottle - Environmental sustainability is a top priority at our Festival so we do not sell bottled water.
 Be sure to bring your own water bottle from home and fill up on cool and clean water.
 Our taps on-site are marked with tall blue flags.

-• Food & snacks - You must be nourished to fully enjoy the music!
+• Food & Snacks - You must be nourished to fully enjoy the music!
 Bring your own snacks or buy from any of our delicious food vendors with local, organic and fair trade food – including vegetarian, vegan and gluten-free options – for great prices.

-• Clothing for all weather - This includes hats and sunblock for the hot sunny days and hoodies, raincoats and boots in case of cooler weather or rain.
+• Clothing for all Weather - This includes hats and sunblock for the hot sunny days and hoodies, raincoats and boots in case of cooler weather or rain.

-• Good footwear - The site is big and the last thing you want is a painful blister to ruin your weekend so make sure you have good walking (and dancing!) footwear.
+• Good Footwear - The site is big and the last thing you want is a painful blister to ruin your weekend so make sure you have good walking (and dancing!) footwear.
 Make sure you also have rain boots handy!

 • Cellphone - Using your phone to access the Festival app, connect with friends and snap great pictures is going to drain the battery.
 Bring your phone’s charging cord and battery pack or use the self-serve Bell MTS Charging Station for free.

-• A chair or tarp - Chairs no taller than two feet and 8’x10’ tarps are welcome in the seating area.
+• A Chair or Tarp - Chairs no taller than two feet and 8’x10’ tarps are welcome in the seating area.
 Chairs taller than two feet and wheelchairs go to the left of the centre seating area.

 • Backpack - Bring a backpack to carry all your necessities around from stage to stage.
 Audience Services will no longer be offering bag check services.